Book cover The 13 steps to mentalism by Tony Corinda

 Never mind!

-I’m not entirely sure what a drawing room is but I think the idea of performing in a drawing room situation would be a close-up or personal encounter.
+I’m not entirely sure what a drawing room is but I think the idea of performing in a drawing room situation would be a close up or a personal encounter.
+Therefore I would think that performing in a drawing room would be the same as table hopping.

+This section is also crammed with routines/tricks and even brings into play the swami from step one.
 Check it out, I’m absolutely certain you’ll love step four, I know I did.

 STEP 5: BLINDFOLDS AND X-RAY EYES